tachyons/gitlab-pages/PROCESS.md

 GitLab may backport security fixes for up to three releases, which may correspond to three separate minor versions of GitLab Pages - and so three new versions to release.
+See [Security releases](#Security releases) for the details.

-In either case, the fix should first be developed against the master branch, taking account of the [security release workflow](https://about.gitlab.com/handbook/engineering/workflow/#security-issues) if necessary.
+In either case, the fix should first be developed against the master branch.
 Once ready, the fix should be merged to master, where it will be included in the next major or minor release as usual.

 The fix may be cherry-picked into each relevant stable branch, and a new patch release made in the same way as defined above.

 When updating `GITLAB_PAGES_VERSION` in the [GitLab](https://gitlab.com/gitlab-org/gitlab-ce)
 repository, you should target the relevant `X-Y-stable` branches there.
 In general, these branches should only ever have the patch version of GitLab pages incremented.

+## Security releases

+We follow general [security release workflow](https://about.gitlab.com/handbook/engineering/workflow/#security-issues) for pages releases.
+Use [Security Release](.gitlab/merge_request_templates/Security Release.md) template for security related merge requests.

+### After security release has been published

+Maintainer needs to manually sync tags and branches from dev.gitlab.org to gitlab.com:

+- [ ] Sync `master` branch
+- [ ] Sync affected `*-*-stable` branches
+- [ ] Sync affected `v*.*.*` tags